Likewise you younger people, submit yourselves to your elders. Yes, all of you be submissive to one another, and be clothed with humility, for

 submit yourselves to your elders.

-The church cannot function properly without authority.
+The church cannot function properly without authority in leadership.

 If you cannot submit to the leadership of the local church, you will make yourself miserable, and you will open the possibility of a church split.
 Submission to “elders” makes for a well-run church.